SARL-PLUS/RL_bootcamp_tutorial/README.md

 [//]: # ()
 [//]: # (Welcome to the **RL Bootcamp Tutorial**!
 This tutorial guides you through implementing reinforcement learning &#40;RL&#41; techniques for beam steering in a control-theoretical framework.
 We'll explore various approaches, compare their effectiveness, and conduct a comprehensive noise study to evaluate performance under different conditions.)

-## Todo:
-* Marius PPO Challenge - hyperparameter model and so on...
-* Simon and Catherine tomorrow
-* Simon Deep Dive
-* Final round weekend

-We will provide a mathematical definition of our environment, it's properties (in a control theoretical sense) and why I have chosen it (there are two ingredients, making the control problem interesting).
-There are several possibilities to attack the problem, and we can highlight some of the drawbacks and advantages of RL Now I implement a noise study.

-   1. We have a look at the [configiguration file](config/environment_setting.yaml) for the [environment](environment/environment_awake_steering.py).
-   2. We start the script [MPC_approach.py](MPC_approach.py) to run the MPC on AWAKE.
-To get the near optimal solution we use a control based approach, namely model predictive control (MPC).
-For this we need a model of the dynamics and the reward and use a sequential least squares quadratic programming (SLSQP), which is a constrained optimization.
-In order to get robust against errors we only use the first action from the planned action sequence.
-The optimization is in [MPC.py](helper_scripts/MPC.py) and the validation on the validation episodes is in [MPC_approach.py](MPC_approach.py)
-   3. The script [Train_policy_gradients_off_the_shelf.py](RL_approach.py) contains the training procedures of two main stream algorithms: PPO and TRPO.
-The training is done with ten fixed validation episodes done at a defined numer of training steps.
-The plot shows the statistics of the validations during the training.
-   4. Finally, we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).

-### reward to penalty for specific boundary conditions
-Part II:
-   1. Elements of model-based RL
-   2. Elements of data-driven MPC design and optimization
-   3. Gaussian processes in a nut-shell
-   4. Running GP-MPC on the AWAKE environment
-   5. Alternative advanced ideas - non-stationary (shifts), masking, domain randomization, domain generalisation.

 ## RL Bootcamp Tutorial Installation Guide